 This strategy represents the start of a long journey to rebuilding Avon’s wildlife and habitats.
 Change is needed on every level from how we develop our cities, towns and villages, to the choices we all make as individuals.Chief Executive, Avon Wildlife Trust

 The strategy we’ve worked on puts forward solutions with four ambitious key goals over the next decade.
 Although this strategy currently applies to Bristol, we hope to extend it through other local authority areas as more councils commit to tackling the ecological emergency.

 At least 30% of land managed for the benefit of wildlife by 2030.

 This means finding new spaces for nature to thrive throughout the city’s urban landscape and surrounding rural areas, contributing to a vibrant Nature Recovery Network across our region.
 We need to ensure this land is managed in a sustainable way to encourage natural regeneration to help wildlife to survive and flourish.

-When nature is left to its own devices, rewilding happens, and habitats develop in a strong, healthy, natural way.
+When land is managed in a way that resembles natural processes, rewilding happens, and habitats develop in a strong, healthy, natural way.
 We then see a bigger abundance of insects, plant and animal life in these areas.
-This natural solution creates healthy habitats that absorb carbon and reduce urban temperatures, building resilience to the effects of climate change.
+This is one of many natural solutions that create healthy habitats that absorb carbon and reduce urban temperatures, building resilience to the effects of climate change.

 Reduce the use of pesticides by at least 50%.